Hate crime policy

 In circumstances where the victim has not reported the hate crime to the police, we will encourage and support them to do this.

-We will consider an application for a civil injunction when there is a continued risk of harm to the victim and there are no other safeguards such as bail conditions already in place.
+We will consider an application for a civil injunction when there is a continued risk of harm to the victim, and there are no other safeguards such as bail conditions already in place.

 In circumstances where there is a criminal conviction for a hate crime offence, we will consider applying to the court to evict the resident.